SimonDMurray/contribution-guide/README.md

 cellgeni/velocyto (created repo, contributed to scripts whilst stored internally and designed readme)

 cellgeni/grnboost2-configuration (created repo, installed pipeline and fixed it to work internally on Sanger FARM, now offered as pipeline in our team)

+cellgeni/rnaseq (updated configuration of pipeline to see specific variables needed to allow pipeline to run as pipeline had broken)